 Why is a Brand Style Guide important?

-A Brand Style Guide is important for businesses of all sizes.
-It’s a must have when working with outside vendors and with departments inside a company to ensure everyone is using the company’s logo in a consistent and correct manner.
+Additionally, a Brand Style Guide is important for businesses of all sizes.
+It’s a must-have when working with outside vendors and with departments inside a company to ensure everyone is using the company’s logo in a consistent and correct manner.

 It should include examples of how the logo should look in all types of situations from color to black & white to print ads to menus to business cards to t-shirts to anything where the company’s logo can appear.
 It should also include examples of incorrect logo visuals to better highlight the correct usage of the logo.
 Additionally, the Pantone color code (PMS #) should be listed for all colors used in the logo and the font name should be listed.

 Every small business should have a reference sheet that lists proper logo usage, incorrect logo usage, exact logo colors (PMS #), and anything else someone must know to reproduce the logo so it looks perfect.
 When working with vendors like Fast Signs, FedEx Office, or a local print shop, it’s imperative to show them EXACTLY how the logo should look.
 This will help reduce any mistakes a vendor could make in using your logo.

 Penny’s is a mom and pop popsicle shop and their one-page Brand Style Guide does the trick.
 U-Turn is a transportation startup concept and they use a very basic Brand Style Guide.
 Also, Helix Home is a luxury homebuilder with a simple and classy Brand Style Guide.

 For big businesses with several departments and multiple offices, a Brand Style Guide takes on a greater role.
 Yes, this guide should include how to use the logo, but it should also include more specifics on typography, color, sizing, imagery, etc. This guide should also contain information about the company, it’s vision, it’s purpose, and it’s brand.